buley/dash/README.md

 ### Indexes

 Indexes are the way values are generally found in an object store.
-Indexes are lists of keys and values and have two characterizing components: the key path to find the data and the record value itself.
+An index is an instance of [`IDBIndex`](https://developer.mozilla.org/en-US/docs/Web/API/IDBIndex) and is a list of keys and values and has two characterizing components: the key path to find the data and the record value itself.
 Indexes stored primarily by key, and secondarily by their values, in lexicographically ascending order.

 Both adding and removing indexes requires a `versionchange` transaction.